Republic of Ireland: Revolution and steps to independence

 Though it received the Royal Assent and was placed on the statute books in 1914, the implementation of the Third Home Rule Act was suspended until after the First World War which defused the threat of civil war in Ireland.
 With the hope of ensuring the implementation of the Act at the end of the war through Ireland's engagement in the war, Redmond and the Irish National Volunteers supported the UK and its Allies.
 175,000 men joined Irish regiments of the 10th (Irish) and 16th (Irish) divisions of the New British Army, while Unionists joined the 36th (Ulster) divisions.

-The remainder of the Irish Volunteers, who refused Redmond and opposed any support of the UK, launched an armed insurrection against British rule in the 1916 Easter Rising, together with the Irish Citizen Army.
-This commenced on 24 April 1916 with the declaration of independence.
+The remainder of the Irish Volunteers, who refused Redmond and opposed any support of the UK, launched an armed insurrection against British rule in the 1916 Easter Rising, together with the Irish Citizen Army and other militant Irish nationalist groups.
+This commenced on 24 April 1916 with the Proclamation of the Republic.
 After a week of heavy fighting, primarily in Dublin, the surviving rebels were forced to surrender their positions.
-The majority were imprisoned, with fifteen of the prisoners (including most of the leaders) were executed as traitors to the UK.
-This included Patrick Pearse, the spokesman for the rising and who provided the signal to the volunteers to start the rising, as well as James Connolly, socialist and founder of the Industrial Workers of the World union and both the Irish and Scottish Labour movements.
-These events, together with the Conscription Crisis of 1918, had a profound effect on changing public opinion in Ireland against the British Government.
+The majority were imprisoned, with fifteen of the prisoners (including most of the leaders and all of the Proclamation signatories) executed for taking part in armed rebellion and waging war against the British Crown, court-martialed under the Defence of the Realm Act.
+This included Patrick Pearse, the Commander-in-Chief of the Irish rebel forces, and James Connolly, socialist and founder of the Industrial Workers of the World union and both the Irish and Scottish Labour movements.
+The Rising, and the executions and arrests, together with the Conscription Crisis of 1918, had the effect of changing public opinion in Ireland against the British Government.

 In January 1919, after the December 1918 general election, 73 of Ireland's 105 Members of Parliament (MPs) elected were Sinn Féin members who were elected on a platform of abstentionism from the British House of Commons.
 In January 1919, they set up an Irish parliament called Dáil Éireann.
-This first Dáil issued a declaration of independence and proclaimed an Irish Republic.
+This First Dáil issued a declaration of independence and proclaimed an Irish Republic.
 The declaration was mainly a restatement of the 1916 Proclamation with the additional provision that Ireland was no longer a part of the United Kingdom.
-The Irish Republic's Ministry of Dáil Éireann sent a delegation under Ceann Comhairle (Head of Council, or Speaker, of the Daíl) Seán T. O'Kelly to the Paris Peace Conference of 1919, but it was not admitted.
+The Irish Republic's Ministry of Dáil Éireann sent a delegation under Ceann Comhairle (Head of Council, or Speaker, of the Dáil) Seán T. O'Kelly to the Paris Peace Conference of 1919, but it was not admitted.